 The Compensation Committee will annually review and determine the Chief Executive Officer's base salary and incentive compensation.
 The Compensation Committee will determine the base salary component of the Chief Executive Officer's compensation principally with regard to (1) historical compensation, (2) compensation philosophies that may be determined by the Compensation Committee, and (3) market compensation practices of comparable companies.
-In determining the Chief Executive Officer's incentive compensation, the Committee will annually review and approve corporate goals and objectives relevant to the Chief Executive Officer's incentive compensation and will evaluate the Chief Executive Officer's performance in light of these goals and objectives.
+In determining the Chief Executive Officer's incentive compensation and will evaluate the Chief Executive Officer's performance in light of these goals and objectives.
 In addition, the Compensation Committee will annually evaluate the Chief Executive Officer's overall performance generally and may adjust the compensation of the Chief Executive Officer accordingly.
 The Compensation Committee shall also interpret, implement, administer, review and approve all aspects of remuneration to the executive officers and other key officers of the Company.
-The Compensation Committee will report to the Board of Directors regarding the compensation of the Board members as compared to the compensation of directors of companies, and make recommendations as needed.
+The Compensation Committee will report to the Board of Directors regarding the compensation of the Board members as compared to the compensation of directors of comparable companies, and make recommendations as needed.